goschtl/zope/z3c.request/trunk/src/z3c/request/README.txt

 This package provides a common interface for browser request implementations.

-There is not much we can test except that IView is importable and an interface:
+There is not much we can test except that IRequest is importable and an
+interface:

     >>> from z3c.request.interfaces import IRequest
     >>> from zope.interface import Interface